Pros / Their slim designs make them easy to install.

-The Rockford Fosgate Prime series feature affordable car speakers that provide an excellent upgrade to your factory-installed speakers.
-The overall audio quality is very good, though the high-end is poor and the midrange is average.
-The most significant downside is the low power-handling ratings, which means these aren't for discerning listeners who prefer to turn it up.
+The Rockford Fosgate Prime series has affordable car speakers that are an excellent upgrade to your factory-installed speakers.
+Their overall audio quality isn't going to impress you, but their low-end frequency reproduction is good.
+The most significant downside is their low power handling ratings, which means Prime speakers aren't for discerning listeners who prefer to turn it up.